TEDxAuckland/tedx-auckland-site/src/_events/november-2020.md

 &nbsp;

 Timetable for the event:

-4pm - 4:30pm: Guests to arrive at Whoa\!
+4pm - 4:30pm: Guests to arrive at Whoa!
 Studios greeted with drinks and catch ups\!
 5pm - 5:40 pm: Session 1
 5:40 - 6:00pm *Break*
 6pm - 6:45 Session 2